gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/import-export/csv.md

 ## How to Import and Export

-You can use the rest API to add the graph elements.
+You can use the REST API to add the graph elements.
 In production this method would not be recommended for large volumes of data.
 However, it is fine for smaller data sets and generally can be done in a few stages outlined in the following diagram.